Using social media responsibly

 - Do not open any attachments / links sent from unknown / untrusted sources

-- Install Anti-Virus and set updates to automatic
+- Install anti-virus software and set updates to automatic

-- Ensure your software firewall is turned on, to block attacks change your account passwords periodically and avoid reusing a password for at least one
+- Ensure your software firewall is turned on.
+To block attacks, change your account passwords periodically and avoid reusing passwords

-- Visit the social media platforms and their safety pages i.e. Facebook, Twitter, Instagram
+- Visit the safety pages on social media platforms - Facebook, Twitter, Instagram

 What counts as irresponsible?

 Always apply common sense.
-If it is hurtful, defamatory, libellous or inappropriate in the physical world, it is online too.
+If something is hurtful, defamatory, libellous or inappropriate in the physical world, it is online too.
 Irresponsible behaviour includes: